 My name is Jurek Lipski.
 I’m an Account Director at Sparkloft Media.
 I wear plaid, own a Subaru, spend a lot of time in the outdoors, I have a dog, and I’m conscious about my carbon footprint.
 I live in a liberal city, with naked bike rides, legal marijuana and the highest number of breweries, per capita.

 If the election of 2016 has taught me anything—it’s that I live in a bubble.
-Yes, it’s political, but it’s more than that—I live in a digital media bubble that shapes what news I read, what products I know about, my world views, and my perceptions.
+Yes, it’s political, but it’s more than that—I live in a digital media bubble that shapes what news I read, what products I know about, where I want to travel, my world views, and my perceptions.

 I spend a lot of time on social media.
 I use it mainly for entertainment, staying up on current events and connecting with family/friends.
 When I’m online, I engage with brands and viewpoints that resonate with me.
 The platforms I use know they will get a higher engagement rate if I’m served similar content to what I’m clicking on— my personal ecosystem of digital information is pretty compact.
 If you’re a brand that falls outside of my interests, how do you interact with me?